odedniv/enum/README.md

-# Enum
+# yinum

-A straightforward implementation of an enum for Ruby (on Rails).
+A yummy straightforward implementation of an enum for Ruby (on Rails).

 The straightforward usage looks like this: